trespalle/C-Projects-Collection/Spin_glass_inference_problem/README.txt

 The aim of this code is to estimate the values of the couplings of a Viana-Bray spin glass from equilibrium configurations of it.
-A VB spin-glass is a spin-glass in which the spins are connected through an Erdös-Renyi graph.
+A VB spin glass is a spin glass in which the spins are connected through an Erdös-Renyi graph.
 In our particular case, each coupling has a value of +1 with probability p, and of -1 with probability 1-p.

 Given a temperature T, the code inferes the values of the couplings from equilibrium configurations of the system at that temperature, and then computes